-Ethics All the data used in this study were aggregated data with no identifiable individual information, which were processed by designated professionals from the Guangdong Provincial Center for Disease Control and Prevention (Guangdong CDC) before being authorized for use in the study.
+Ethics All the data used in this study were aggregated data with no identifiable individual information, which were processed by designated professionals from the Guangdong CDC before being authorized for use in the study.
 Ethical approval for this study was obtained from the Medical Research Ethics Review Committee of the Guangdong Provincial Center for Disease Control and Prevention, China (No. W96-027E-202307).

-Authors' Contributions The study design, data cleaning, analysis, investigation and the manuscript writing were performed by Haiming Luo.
-The statistical expertise, manuscript review, assistance in conceptualization and methodology, and the obtaining of statistical software usage rights were provided by Wenbiao Hu.
-The study conception and data management were participated in by Yanjun Xu.
-The data application and manuscript writing were facilitated by Xueyan Zheng.
-The manuscript was reviewed by Qun He.
-The data cleaning and the statistical software operational guidance were assisted by Lu Lyu.
-The study supervision, the manuscript review and editing, and the obtaining of statistical software usage rights were performed by Fei Zou and Ruilin Meng.
-The guarantor of this study and the responsible person for the integrity of the data were Xiaojun Xu.
+Author Contributions Haiming Luo designed the study; performed data cleaning, analysis, and investigation; and wrote the manuscript.
+Wenbiao Hu provided statistical expertise, manuscript review, assistance in conceptualization and methodology.
+Yanjun Xu participated in the study conception and data management.
+Xueyan Zheng facilitated the data application and assisted in manuscript writing.
+Qun He reviewed the manuscript.
+Lu Lv assisted in data analysis and software acquisition.
+Fei Zou and Ruilin Meng supervised the study, reviewed and edited the manuscript, and acquired the software.
+Xiaojun Xu was the guarantor of this study and responsible for the integrity of the data.